civol/HDLRuby/README.md

 __Notes__:

- - `_01100100` used to be considered as equivalent to `_b01100100`, however due to compatibility troubles with recent version of Ruby it is considered deprecated.
+ - `_01100100` used to be considered equivalent to `_b01100100`, however, due to compatibility troubles with a recent version of Ruby it is considered deprecated.

  - Ruby immediate values can also be used, their bit width is automatically adjusted to match the data type of the expression they are used in.
-Please notice this adjusting may change the value of the immediate, for example, the following code will set `sig` to 4 instead of 100:
+Please notice this adjustment may change the value of the immediate, for example, the following code will set `sig` to 4 instead of 100:

    ```ruby
    [3..0].inner :sig